vagran/dxf-viewer/README.md

 There are still many incomplete features.
 I will try to implement some of them when I have some time.
 Anything useful implemented in the corporate repository will be merged here as well.

+ * Stream parsing for input file.
+Currently, mostly relying on dxf-parser package which is not stream parser and thus buffers whole the file before parsing.
+This prevents from supporting big DXF file (above gigabyte) due to string size limit in JS engine (also making unnecessary memory waste for the buffer).
  * Multiline text blocks (MTEXT group).
  * Text styling.
 Currently, text rendering is using just the specified fonts in the specified order.
    DXF style and font attributes are ignored.
 Text glyphs are always rendered infilled.